simarbagga401/simarbagga401/README.md

 <br>
 <img align="right" alt="Coding" width="371" src="https://valesh.dev/images/coder.gif">

-- 👨🏼‍🎓 Studying Mumbai University (BSC.CS)
+- 👨🏼‍🎓 Studying At Mumbai University (BSC.CS)

 - 🔭 As a self-driven individual passionate about coding, I've dedicated myself to learning software development.
 I'm excited about the opportunities that lie ahead in the tech industry.